Lynch-David/Apex-Stat-Tracker/README.md

 ![Stats View](images/Stats.png)

 This view shows the user more details for their found player.
 It will give them all relevent statistics they would need.
 Such as the accounts total kills, deaths, damage, wins along with their kill to death ratio, player level, rank and if they player is currently online.

+## Rights to code

+Baseline for this project was provided by Vikram Singh _vikram.singh@johnabbott.qc.ca_ ©2024